ktsn/vuex-smart-module/README.md

 ### Mocking modules to test components

-When you want to mock some module assets, you can directly inject mock constructor into module options.
-For example, you will test the following component which is using `counter` module:
+When you want to mock some module assets, you can directly inject a mock constructor into the module options.
+For example, you will test the following component which is using the `counter` module:

 ```vue
 <template>